palomachain/compass-evm/README.md

 The payload data should be less than 1024 bytes.

+### submit_batch

+This is how the bridge transfers tokens from addresses on the Paloma chain to addresses on the Ethereum chain.
+The validators sign batches of transactions that are submitted to the contract.
+Each transaction has a destination address, an amount, a message_id for whoever submitted the batch.

+We start with some of the same checks that are done in update_valset- checking that the lengths of the arrays match up, and checking the supplied current valset against the checkpoint.

+We also check the message_id against the message_id_used mapping.

+We check the current validator's signatures over the hash of the transaction batch, using the same method used above to check their signatures over a new valset.

+Now we are ready to make the transfers.
+We iterate over all the transactions in the batch and do the transfers.

+### send_token_to_paloma

+This is used to transfer tokens from an Ethereum address to a Paloma address.
+It is extremely simple, because everything really happens on the Paloma side.
+The transferred tokens are locked in the contract, then an event is emitted.
+The validators see this event and mint tokens on the Paloma side.

 ## Events

 We emit 2 different events, each of which has a distinct purpose.
 One contains a field called message_id, which is used by the Paloma chain to ensure that the events are not out of order.
 This should updated each time one of the events is emitted.